-- 1. Move a log up to the loading arm.
-Use cant hooks or loading equipment to move the logs to the foot of the loading arms. - 2.
+- 2. Raise the side supports on the sawmill bed to prevent the log from falling off the side of the bed. - 3.
+Move a log up to the loading arm.
+Use cant hooks or loading equipment to move the logs to the foot of the loading arms. - 4.
 Roll the log onto the loader so that it is approximately centered with the sawmill bed.
-The log turner will operate much easier if the log is centered on the sawmill bed. - Raise the loader lever to raise the log onto the sawmill bed.
-Simply let the loader rise until the log rolls onto the mill bed. - 4.
-Raise the clamp up (raise the clamp up/down lever.)to prevent the log from rolling of the bed - 5.
+The log turner will operate much easier if the log is centered on the sawmill bed. - Saise the loader lever to raise the log onto the sawmill bed.
+Simply let the loader rise untile the log rolls onto the mill bed. - 6.
+Raise the clamp up (raise the clamp up/down lever.)to prevent the log from rolling of the bed - 7.
 Lower the loading arm.
 Leave the loading arm about halfway up while squaring the log.
 This will stop the log from rolling off the side of the mill.